reactjs/react.dev/src/content/reference/react/useContext.md

 }
 ```

-As a result of this change, even if `MyApp` needs to re-render, the components calling `useContext(AuthContext)` won't need to re-render unless `currentUser` has changed.
+As a result of this change, even if `MyApp` needs to re-render, the Components calling `useContext(AuthContext)` won't need to re-render unless `currentUser` has changed.

 Read more about [`useMemo`](/reference/react/useMemo#skipping-re-rendering-of-components) and [`useCallback`.](/reference/react/useCallback#skipping-re-rendering-of-components)